 Can you determine natural bodybuilding potential?
 Is it possible to determine if a lifter is a natural or steroid user?
 The answer is generally yes to both questions.

 The formula.
 The following equation is derived scientifically, studying approximately 300 winning drug-free strength training athletes and bodybuilders from 1947-2007.
-For more information please visit Casey Butt’s article, Your Maximum Muscular Bodyweight and Measurements.
+For more information please read this article, Your Maximum Muscular Bodyweight and Measurements.

 H = Height in inches